 • Scientific analysis

 • Petitions and litigation to list species under federal law

 • Litigation to establish critical habitat for species

 • Fishing policy reform through advocacy and litigation

 • Shut down the most destructive fisheries in the Pacific for endangered species — among others, the set-gillnet fishery off central California, including Monterey Bay, which drowned sea otters, harbor porpoises, elephant seals, sea lions, and seabirds; the California-based swordfish longline fishery, which killed leatherback and loggerhead sea turtles; and a lobster fishery that was starving Hawaiian monk seals.

-• Forced critical habitat protection of 120 million acres for polar bears; 685 miles of beaches and more than 300,000 square miles of ocean for loggerhead sea turtles; 7,000 square miles in Hawaii for Hawaiian monk seals; 2,500 square miles around Washington's Puget Sound for southern resident killer whales; and 36,000 square miles of the Bering Sea for the world’s most endangered whale, the North Pacific right whale.
+• Secured critical habitat protection of 120 million acres for polar bears; 685 miles of beaches and more than 300,000 square miles of ocean for loggerhead sea turtles; 7,000 square miles in Hawaii for Hawaiian monk seals; 2,500 square miles around Washington's Puget Sound for southern resident killer whales; and 36,000 square miles of the Bering Sea for the world's most endangered whales, North Pacific right whales.

-• Filed a groundbreaking petition to regulate carbon dioxide impacts on the ocean under the Clean Water Act.
+• Filed a groundbreaking petition that required the EPA to address carbon dioxide impacts on the ocean under the Clean Water Act.
 CO2 is making ocean water acidic, posing huge threats to marine species and the ocean web of life.